 If you are experiencing pain while walking or going up stairs, leg pain that disturbs your sleep, poor leg hair or toenail growth, or slow/non-healing wounds on your legs, consult with your doctor right away.
 They can determine the cause of your symptoms, diagnose any conditions, and refer you to a peripheral vascular specialist that can help you find relief.

 People commonly avoid treatment because they may not notice symptoms or think the symptoms are a normal part of growing older.
 Peripheral artery disease is important to diagnose and treat as soon as possible in its early stages.
 Regardless of your age, you should never be experiencing consistent pain in your legs or ankles.

 Find Peripheral Artery Disease Doctors Near You

 Testing for PAD is simple.
-It requires blood pressure of the arms and legs to be compared for major differences, also known as an ankle-branchial index (ABI).
-If the blood pressure in your legs is higher than the blood pressure of your arms, there’s a good chance it’s a result of PAD.
+It requires the blood pressure of the arms and legs to be compared for major differences, also known as an ankle-branchial index (ABI).
+If the blood pressure in your legs is higher than the blood pressure in your arms, there’s a good chance it’s a result of PAD.